NorvetMSP/peanut-pos/docs/Architecture/Architecture_10_7_2025.md

 - Event-driven device status: printers emit `status` events; UI shows a proactive banner when disconnected/busy/error.
 - Hot-plug detection and retry: print jobs queue when the printer is unavailable and auto-retry with backoff once the device reports ready; failure and success toasts guide the cashier.
 A "queued for retry" toast is implemented.
 - Branding on receipts resolved via tenant-config when available with environment fallback.
 - Telemetry: POS emits counters/gauges for retry attempts/success/fail and queue depth; a scheduler batches POSTs with `tenant_id`/`store_id` labels to an ingestion endpoint in Order Service, which exposes Prometheus metrics consumed by a Grafana dashboard (POS print telemetry).
-Alerts to be finalized under P0-06/P9-02.
+Alerts are wired and validated under P0-06/P9-02 (see `monitoring/prometheus/alerts/pos-print-telemetry.rules.yml` and runbook smoke test).

 ### 2. Back-office Admin Portal